THIS ARTICLE INCLUDES A FREE PRINTABLE

 I’ll admit it: Growing up, I was afraid to try new things.

-Fear is a common response to new challenges or experiences.
+Fear is a typical response to new challenges or experiences.
 These situations make children feel uncertain, vulnerable, powerless, and anxious.
 They strip away a child’s sense of security and control.

 I sometimes wonder how much I missed out on because of my worries and timidity, and I don’t want my daughter to miss out on anything.
 So I’m making a conscious effort to build up her courage and enthusiasm for new challenges.